 – A complete list of required immunizations and their schedules is found on the second page of the University Health Report.

-– These immunizations help protect against measles, mumps, rubella, tetanus, diphtheria, and pertussis (tdap), hepatitis B, varicella/chicken pox, meningitis.
+– These immunizations help protect against measles, mumps, rubella, tetanus, diphtheria, and pertussis (tdap), hepatitis B, varicella/chicken pox, meningitis and influenza 2020-2021.

 – All full time and part time students at Northeastern University are required to submit documentation of immunizations.
 UHCS works closely with both the Massachusetts Department of Public Health and the Boston Public Health Commission to ensure that you have complied with this mandate.
 If UHCS does not receive your complete immunization record, you are at risk of being held out of classes and university activities.